 - Critical business and regulatory drivers impacting customer operations

-- Emerging IT trends (including IoT, cognitive systems, cloud, big data and analytics, mobility, and social business) and their impact on customer operations and strategies
+- Emerging technologies(embedded intelligence and automation technologies, big data and advanced analytics, the metaverse and generative AI, etc.) and their impact on customer operations and strategies

 Key Questions Answered